valITino/catchattack-beta/README.md

 All merges or scheduled intervals can automatically run emulations and deploy rules.

 Contributing
 We welcome contributions from the community!
-Please follow the steps below:
+To contribute:

 Fork this repo and create a new branch for your feature or bugfix.

-Commit your changes with clear and descriptive messages.
+Commit your changes with clear, descriptive messages.

-Open a Pull Request to the main branch, describing what you’ve changed and why.
+Open a Pull Request to the main branch, detailing what you’ve changed and why.

+License
+This project is distributed under the MIT License.
+Feel free to use, modify, and distribute it as per the license terms.

+By enclosing these instructions in fenced code blocks (```) for commands, you ensure they’re easy to read and follow.
+Additi